mitre/uploaddataapp/README.md

 Many are listed below along with the corresponding security requirement in the NIAP Protection Profile for Application Software
 (https://www.niap-ccevs.org/Profile/Info.cfm?id=394)

-More details can be found in our report, available at https://github.com/mitre/vulnerable-mobile-apps/blob/master/analyzing-effectiveness-mobile-app-vetting-tools-report.pdf
+More details can be found in our report , available at https://github.com/mitre/vulnerable-mobile-apps/blob/master/analyzing-effectiveness-mobile-app-vetting-tools-report.pdf

 * Access to device hardware resources (FDP_DEC_EXT.1.1) ** Activates device microphone for 5 seconds, writes audio to a file, and sends the file to a remote server